 Those of us in the UK enjoy the most diverse historic aviation scene in Europe – diversity epitomised by several major projects currently taking shape at workshops across the country.
 The Hawker Typhoon Preservation Group’s aim to rebuild Hawker Typhoon RB396 is becoming a reality as Airframe Assemblies’ restoration of the aircraft’s rear fuselage continues, thanks largely to the voluntary group’s fundraising efforts over the last few years.
 Similarly, efforts to return the de Havilland Mosquito to UK skies have gathered pace.
 The People’s Mosquito is making advances with build partner Retrotec Ltd, having raised £100,000 of its £250,000 target in a recent fundraising campaign for the manufacture of the essential fuselage moulds, and the first mould is nearing completion.
 Meanwhile, the Mosquito Pathfinder Trust is making progress in its efforts to secure the late Glyn Powell’s Mosquito project, NZ2308.
 ‘Wooden wonder’ experts Avspecs Ltd would restore the aeroplane in New Zealand, with the Aircraft Restoration Company providing Design Authority Oversight to satisfy UK CAA Engineering and Compliance ahead of the aeroplane’s relocation to the UK.
 Both are exciting prospects for European enthusiasts.

 Similar ventures on the continent are quietly making good progress.
 At the forefront is the Fokker D.XXI project in the Netherlands.
-All being well, the aeroplane should fly in the latter part of 2020.
+All being well, the aeroplane should fly in April 2021.
 The type served largely with the Finnish forces against the Soviets during the Winter War, and the Dutch against the Germans during the blitzkrieg of 1940.
 Just one original complete example survives, preserved in the Finnish Air Force Museum, whilst a substantial wreck is on display at the CRASH Air War and Resistance Museum ’40-’45 in Lisserbroek, and a replica in the Militaire Luchtvaart Museum.

 The aircraft nearing completion is a replica manufactured to the original Fokker drawings and incorporating some original parts.
 Jack Van Egmond acquired his first technical drawing of the aircraft in 1959, from which the idea of building a flying D.XXI crystallised.
 The majority of drawings had been acquired by 2012, and permission was sought from and granted by the Dutch Ministry to build the fighter.
 D.XXIs fought doggedly against the rapidly advancing German armed forces in May 1940; for the Dutch, seeing one flying again after so long will be very special indeed, and it will be an excellent addition to the country’s reasonably small historic scene.
 With his company, Egmond Vintage Wings, Jack has worked on the project alongside his sons and his grandson, as well as numerous other enthusiastic individuals – a true family affair to bring back an important fighter from their country’s past.